The Latest | UN Climate Summit | Headlines

 The projects will be funded by world and regional financial institutions including the European Bank for Reconstruction and Development, the African Development Bank and global banks such as HSBC and CitiBank.

-___ KEY DEVELOPMENTS: — US to climate summit: American big steps won't be repealed — Gore announces fossil fuel emissions inventory at UN summit — Bangladesh balances energy needs with climate, conservation ___ The top 14 greenhouse gas emitters are gas and oil fields and their associated facilities, with the US the oil-rich Permian Basin at the summit of the list.
-What's more, emissions are much higher than reported to the UN, as much as three times more.
+___ The top 14 greenhouse gas emitters are gas and oil fields and their associated facilities, with the U.S. the oil-rich Permian Basin at the summit of the list.
+What's more, emissions are much higher than reported to the U.N., as much as three times more.

-Russia's Urengoyskoye gas field came second in the list with 152 million tons.

-The data showed that the top 500 individual sources of greenhouse gas emissions account for 14 per cent of the global emissions for 2021.
+The data showed that the top 500 individual sources of greenhouse gas emissions account for 14% of the global emissions for 2021.

 ___ China blamed the United States for disrupting negotiations between the world's two biggest polluters on tackling climate change, but said communications never ceased entirely.